 It’s important to realize that Germany and Austria are two different countries, and so are people.
 Austrians have their own traditions and distinct culture.

 Austria is located more down in the south; hence people are more relaxed, chilled, and warmer.
 They appreciate family over work, which also makes them different from Germans.
-There are huge differences between Germans from the north and Austrians.

 The student card will give you discounts for most cultural attractions, so be sure you take advantage of it.

-The city has incredible museums and some fantastic music venues – including the world-famous Vienna State Opera House, where thousands of visitors flock each year to see world-class musical performances.
+This city has incredible museums and some fantastic music venues – including the world-famous Vienna State Opera House, where thousands of visitors flock each year to see world-class musical performances.

-In the past, they were visited by intellectuals, artists, and philosophers during the 19th century, so coffee houses developed a reputation for being cultural hubs where great minds gather.
+In the past, they were visited by intellectuals, artists, and philosophers during the 19th century, so coffee houses developed a reputation for being cultural hubs where great minds would gather.

 Mountains, lakes, and forests are hard to avoid in Austria.
 It’s a big part of local life here; people love to spend weekends, summer, and winter days in nature.
 The most popular activities are hiking, skiing, snowboarding, cycling, and mountain biking.